-Opposits page: Decar Tuazon, Another Nameless Venture Gene Wrong, 2009, mixed media, Installation view.
-Haugar Vestical Kunstimuseum, Tarristerg, Norwie, Protto: Vegard Havan.
-This page, above: Oscar Tuazon, Senapan, 2009, wood, stell. whiches, coment, Installation view, Maccarone Inc., New York, Selvet Obser Tuazon, Bend if Till if Secals, 2009, wood, metal, concrete, Installation view, Centre International of Art at du Paysage, de Tille de Vascalder, Fornor.
+Opposite page: Owar Tearon, Another Namelase Wenture Gene Wrong, 2009, mixed media, Installation view, Hauger Vestöld Kunstmuseum, Tansberg, Norway, Photo: Vagand Häven.
+This page, storre: Oscar Teazon, Renspañ, 2009, wood, stoet, winches, commrt.
+Installation view, Maccarene Inc., New York, Below: Oscar Teazon, Bend RTAI & Breaks, 2009, wood, metal, concrete.
+Installation view, Centre International d'Art al du Paysage, de Tite de Vessivière, France.

 are saved from complete self-destruction only by Tuazon's deployment of a secondary support system as a kind of structural safety fuse-usually a chain hoist fixed to the gallery ceiling-to catch the work before it collapses entirely.
-The forces in volved are immense, with tons of material precariously suspended (Another Nameless Venture Gone Wrong, for example, required the support of a ten-ton motorized hoist).
+The forces involved are immense, with tons of material precariously suspended (Another Nameless Venture Gone Wrong, for example, required the support of a ten-ton motorized hoist).
 Concrete shatters and metal studs buckle and twist, tearing through Sheetrock like tissue paper.
 Wooden beams bow and posts lean crazily, dragged out of alignment by the inexorable lateral force exerted by the failing concrete.
 Rubble accumulates on the gallery floor.

 Amid the current craze for gravity-defying architecture, there is an uncanny power in Tuazon's visceral acknowledgment of gravity's force, a tectonic return of the repressed.
-But his use of gravity ultimately curs much deeper.
+But his use of gravity ultimately cuts much deeper.
 Not only does he refuse to idealize his works' resistance to gravity, as Semper would demand, but he avoids the purely visual fragmentation and precarity of deconstruction.
 The relation of his structures to gravity is completely nonmetaphoric.
 As Tuazon says, "For me the problematic is never one of representation.
 I mean, I want to push materials to the point where they actually fail.
 So what something looks like is almost beside the point, or at least beyond my control."
+Tuazon's most fundamental achievement, all the more profound for being so basic, is to build a structure that does not look like but simply is.